The Sand Collector

 Illustration by Phillip Fleming

-The Bedouin tribes, with their snow-white kaffiyehs, were once free to roam the stony slopes with their black goats munching on sparse vegetation, growing crops of grain and trading charcoal, and now they were stranded on either side of the new Israeli-Egyptian border.
-Salim lived exposed to the elements, behind a blue tarp hung over a box of rusted scrap metal, plywood and orange crates in Wadi al-Na'am, the largest unrecognized Bedouin village in the State of Israel.
-His village was home to several thousand Negev Bedouins living in tents and tin shacks, only a few hundred meters away from a toxic waste dump.
-An Israeli Defense Force live-firing range was within earshot.
-Many of the men in the village worked in the hazardous waste disposal facility, which regularly caught fire, injuring workers, shepherds, donkeys, sheep and even soldiers stationed nearby.
-A toxic cloud hovered over the village, leading to many miscarriages, children born with eye, ear, teeth and respiratory problems, and Salim's father dying of lung cancer.
+The Bedouin tribes, once free to roam the chalkstone hills, shepherding their black goats through the vast desert, growing crops of grain and trading sheep wool and charcoal, were now stranded on either side of the new Israeli-Egyptian border.
+Salim lived exposed to the elements, behind a blue tarp hung over a box of rusted scrap metal and plywood in one of the largest unrecognized Bedouin villages in the State of Israel.
+His village was made up of tents and tin shacks, only a few hundred meters away from a vile-smelling waste dump.
+The men in the village worked in the hazardous waste disposal facility.
+The facility caught fire many times, and the flames spread like quicksilver, engulfing the village in a toxic cloud.
+Some of the villagers developed breathing problems, children's teeth began falling out, women lost the babies in their wombs, and Salim's father died of cancer at age forty-seven.

-I lived only four kilometers away, in Be'er Sheva, on the northern edge of the Negev desert, in a city which is now home to a booming high-tech industry and immigrants from the Soviet Union who became chess masters, but when I was growing up it was only a mid-sized city surrounded by sand.
-When I met Salim, I was fourteen years old, a lonely girl.
-I was described by some of my teachers at school as quiet and unapproachable, but I liked to think of myself as self-sufficient.
-I knew that in the Negev the air was too dry for epiphytes, those plants that grow on other plants.
+I lived only four kilometers away, in Be'er Sheva, on the northern edge of the Negev desert, in a city which is now home to a booming high-tech industry and immigrants from the Soviet Union who became chess masters.
+When I was growing up it was only a mid-sized city surrounded by sand.
+I was a lonely girl, described by some of my teachers at school as quiet and unapproachable.
+I liked to think of myself as self-sufficient.
+In the Negev, the air was too dry for epiphytes, those plants that grow on other plants.
 Like a true desert-dweller, I never wanted to rely on someone else.
-I wanted to swim in the air, to be without proper roots, to be detached, dismembered.
-I hardly spoke in public at all, until I met Salim.
-Instead of talking to my mother or a classmate, I went out into the desert, to the sand dunes, and talked and talked into the void, sometimes venting frustrations or whispering my biggest secrets to an empty landscape.
-It was Salim's broken Hebrew, with its thick accent, that made me want to talk to him.
+I wanted to swim in the air, to be without proper roots.
+I hardly spoke at all until I met Salim.
+Instead of talking to my mother or to a classmate, I went out into the desert, to the sand dunes, and talked and talked into the void, venting frustrations, whispering my biggest secrets to an empty landscape.
+I think it was Salim's broken Hebrew, his thick accent, that made me want to talk to him.
 Once I started talking, I couldn't stop.
-I wanted to drink and drink from Salim, like a never-ending pool of clear water, but when he was finally mine, he dissipated between my fingers like a distant mirage of an oasis, a ray of light bent through layers of air.
+I wanted to drink and drink from Salim, like a never-ending pool of clear water, but when he was finally mine, he dissipated between my fingers like the distant mirage of an oasis, a ray of light bent through layers of air.

-Unlike his older siblings—all five of them, brothers, who worked at the toxic waste facility—Salim went to school.
-He did not go down the block like a Jewish-Israeli child would, like I did.
-Instead, he walked for kilometers and kilometers to the next village, in the early morning darkness, and then walked back, for hours and hours, arriving home by nightfall.
-He promised himself he would never work in the waste disposal facility like his father and brothers.
-He dropped out of school and became a smuggler by the age of fifteen because he had seen how the smugglers lived, with their trucks, their bowls of rice and goat meat, their perfumed homes and ornate rugs.
+By the time Salim was sixteen years old, he was already a smuggler.
+Unlike his older siblings—all five of them, brothers, who worked at the toxic waste facility—he went to school.
+He didn't go down the block like I did, he travelled for kilometers and kilometers to the next village, in the early morning darkness, and then walked back for hours, arriving home by nightfall.
+He promised himself he would never work in the waste disposal facility like his father and brothers, but he dropped out of school and became a smuggler because he had seen how they lived, with their trucks, their bowls of rice and goat meat, their perfumed homes and ornate rugs.
 He became a smuggler because he needed the money.
 Knowing Hebrew wasn't enough to get a job, neither was a high school diploma, unless he wanted to do what his father did.
 He knew the risks of smuggling.
 He could get caught by the Israelis, by the Egyptians, even by his own people.

-The night before we met, I listened to the various sounds of the desert, separating them like instruments in an orchestra; the slithering of the blue-headed lizard, the rattle of camel-spiders lifting their sting to strike the soft underbelly of a rodent, the clump-clump-clump of the ibex's hooves, the clash of their horns, hard as fossilized stone.
-I joined the orchestra with my own sounds, telling the desert about the new hair that sprouted between my legs, and how Mom chewed too loudly when she ate her salad of cucumbers and peppers, and how lonely I was.
+At night, I liked listening to the various sounds of the desert, separating them like instruments in an orchestra; the slithering of the blue-headed lizard, the rattle of the yellow death-stalker scorpions lifting their sting, the clump-clump-clump of the ibex's hooves and the clash of their horns, hard as fossilized stone.
+I joined the orchestra with my own sounds, telling the desert about the new bush of dark hair that sprouted between my legs.
+My embarrassing breasts that somehow got bigger since last summer, forcing me to buy expensive new bras.
+I complained about Mom sitting rapt in front of the television every night, ignoring me completely, watching Haim Yavin present the news on Mabat.
+I admitted to the desert that, surrounded by people, I always felt especially lonely.

-The next morning, I rode my bicycle in search of desert flowers.
-They were out in abundance, carpets of red anemones, purple lupines in full bloom, the clusters of flaming petals of Solomon's Rock.
-I found Salim, a shirt tied on his head to protect himself from the sun, one hand raised to shade his eyes.
-He took a piece of sheet metal and used it like a skateboard to slide down the dunes, blending into the sand with his dusty Adidas tracksuit.
+Almost every day after school, those long afternoons in the early spring, I rode my banana-colored bicycle down Highway 40 in search of desert flowers.
+They were out in abundance, carpets of red anemones, purple lupines in full bloom, the flaming petal clusters of Solomon's Rock.
+I remember the first time I saw Salim, a shirt tied on his head to protect himself from the sun, one hand raised to shade his eyes.
+He had a small, black pouch strapped across his waist.
+The sand was littered with pieces of sheet metal, plastic bags and empty cigarette packs.
+He grabbed a long, thin piece of sheet metal and used it like a skateboard, sliding down the dunes, blending into the sand with his dusty tracksuit.
 I was close enough to him that I saw his different-colored eyes: the left was green, and the right was blue.
-There was a crescent scar on his cheek, pale as milk, shaped like barbed wire.
-Later, he told me that he got the scar from climbing the six-meter tall Egyptian border fence and tossing over a package.
-When the Egyptian troops opened fire, he panicked and cut himself on the barbed wire fence, dropped down into the darkness and fled, his face bleeding onto the sand.
+There was a crescent scar on his cheek, pale as a sahlab orchid, shaped like barbed wire.
+Later, he would tell me that he got the scar from climbing the six-meter-tall Egyptian border fence and tossing over a package.
+When the Egyptian troops opened fire, he panicked and cut himself on the barbed wire, dropped down into the darkness and fled, his face bleeding onto the sand.

 I grabbed another piece of sheet metal and slid down the dune, wordlessly.
 Salim followed, skidding down the sand.
-We played this game for several minutes, without really acknowledging each other's presence except for a few stolen glances.
+We played this sandboarding game, without really acknowledging each other's presence except for a few stolen glances.
 I liked how he could be quiet, like me.
-He didn't draw attention to himself, he waited like a lizard basking in the sun.
-I noticed his skinned knees, a pale pink in contrast to his brown skin.
-He took off the shirt tied to his head; his messy hair was peppered with sand.
-He took out a disc of colored glass from his pocket and held it up to his eye like a telescope, then passed it to me.
-I took it and saw the world tinted, the sky a dark ivy.
+He didn't draw attention to himself, but instead waited, endlessly patient, like a lizard basking in the sun.
+I noticed his skinned knees, a pale pink in contrast to his skin.
+He took off the shirt tied around his head, shaking his messy hair peppered with sand.
+From his pocket, he withdrew a disc of colored glass and held it up to his eye like a telescope, then passed it to me.
+I saw the world tinted, a dark ivy sky.
 I liked to imagine he saw half of the world green with his green eye, the other half blue with his blue eye.
-In the distance, a pickup truck stopped by the side of the road.
-A teenager stepped out in a Spiderman shirt, watching us.
-He called out: "Salim!
+In the distance, a pickup truck stopped by the side of the road, and someone stepped out in a Spiderman shirt, called out: "Salim!
 Salim!"

 "I am Salim," he told me in heavily accented Hebrew.
 "That is my friend, Spiderman."

-I surprised myself and returned to the same spot the next day, and there he was.
-We walked around slopes of chalk-stone and he picked the stems of the shaggy and fibrous sparrow-wort bush to knead into a rope.
-He brought me the tiny skull of a kitten, pale against the palm of his hand.
+When I returned to the same spot on the sand dunes next to Highway 40, there he was, waiting for me.
+We walked around slopes of chalkstone and he picked the stems of the shaggy and fibrous sparrow-wort bush to knead into a rope.
+He had brought me the tiny skull of a kitten, pale against the palm of his hand.
 It probably belonged to a sand cat.
 The ear canals were very wide, a sign of the creature's enhanced hearing capacities.
-I wondered if this was a sign that, finally, I had met someone other than the desert whose ears were big enough to listen to me.
+I wondered if this was a sign that, finally, I met someone other than the desert whose ears were big enough to listen to me.

 "Does this make me Cat Woman?"
 I asked.

-He took a long silver spoon, scooped up sand and put it in an empty glass jar.
+From his black pouch, he took a long silver spoon and an empty glass jar.
+He scooped up sand and put it into the jar.
 He did this again and again, until the jar was half-full.
 Then, he took out a pen and wrote on the jar in Arabic.

 "And I am the Sand Man."

-Only when I was no longer a child did I read the fairy tale of the Sand Man, who sprinkled dust and sand in the eyes of children to get them to fall asleep.
-He had a silken coat which constantly changed colors, from green to red, from red to blue, just like Salim's eyes.
+Only when I was no longer a child did I read the story of the Sand Man, who sprinkled dust and sand in the eyes of children to get them to fall sleep.
+He had a silken coat that constantly changed colors, green to blue, just like Salim's eyes.
 He had two umbrellas, one under each arm.
-The first umbrella, which he spread over good children, had pictures on it, and made them dream the most beautiful stories.
-The second umbrella was blank, without any pictures, and he spread it over the naughty children, who slept a heavy, dreamless sleep.
-Of course, by then, I also knew the evil version of the Sand Man, the one you didn't hear about in the fairy tale, about the thief in the night who snuck up on children who couldn't fall asleep and stole their eyes.
-Sometimes, when I thought back at the time I spent with Salim, he was the evil Sand Man, with my stolen eyes in his pocket, and other times, he was the good Sand Man, spreading his umbrella over me, and I stared up at the pictures and dreamt of beautiful things, of lapis lazuli and opals, rubies and cat's eye, coral and turquoise, pearls and topaz.
+The first umbrella, which he spread over good children, made them dream the most beautiful stories.
+He spread the second umbrella over naughty children, who slept a heavy, dreamless sleep.
+Of course, by then, I also knew the evil version of the Sand Man, the one you didn't hear about in the fairy tale.
+The Sand Man was the thief in the night who snuck up on children who couldn't fall asleep and stole their eyes.
+Sometimes, Salim was the evil Sand Man, with my stolen eyes in his pocket, and other times, he was the good Sand Man, spreading his umbrella over me, and I stared up at the pictures and dreamt of beautiful things, of lapis lazuli and opals, rubies and cat's eye, coral and turquoise, pearls and topaz.

-We started meeting on the sand dunes regularly, by the mauve horsetail knotweed waving in the wind, the fleshy leaves and pink flowers of the violet cabbage shrub growing out of the stone.
-Salim brought gifts, small tokens: spiced olives, sweet madjhoul dates, pita dipped in zaatar and oil.
-And then he brought more expensive trinkets, strange objects: a hand-carved wooden camel, Argentinian playing cards, Egyptian postage stamps, invisible ink, American cigarettes, a cactus with pink flowers.
+After that we started meeting on the sand dunes every day after school, by the mauve horsetail knotweed waving in the wind, the fleshy leaves and pink flowers of the violet cabbage shrub growing out of the stone.
+Salim brought me tiny gifts every time we met, spiced olives and sweet madjhoul dates, Argentinian playing cards, Egyptian postage stamps, invisible ink, American cigarettes, a hand-carved wooden camel, a cactus with pink flowers.
 I had no idea where he got it all from.
 Once, he brought an assortment of music boxes, each one a different size, each one playing a different tune.
 I turned the lever and the music sprung out of the tiny box, echoing across the emptiness of the desert.
-As we listened to the music, our foreheads almost touching, Salim scooped up sand with a silver spoon and put it in a jar.
-He took out a black felt-tip marker and wrote on the side of the glass jar in elegant calligraphy which I couldn't read.
+As we listened to the music, our foreheads almost touching, Salim reached into the black pouch around his waist and retrieved a glass jar and a silver spoon.
+He scooped up sand with the spoon and put it in the jar, then took out a black felt-tip marker and wrote something on the side of the glass jar in elegant calligraphy I couldn't read.

-I invited Salim over to my house.
+I invited Salim over to my house, thinking he would never come.
 To my surprise, he accepted.
-I wondered if he had been to Be'er Sheva before, or to any big city.
-I lived in Neighborhood Bet, which started off as a home to immigrants from Poland, Egypt, Libya and Russia.
-It was home to the football club Hapoel Be'er Sheva, which was not the best team, but also not the worst.
-I did not care about football, although I thought he might, so I told him about the stadium.
-He did not care about football, either.
+I wondered if he'd been to Be'er Sheva before, or to any big city for that matter.
+I lived in Neighborhood Bet, home to Hapoel Be'er Sheva football club, which wasn't the best team, but also wasn't the absolute worst.
+I didn't care about football, although I thought he might, so I told him about the stadium.
+He didn't care about football, either.

-Mom wasn't home and there was no need to explain why I had anyone over, much less a boy.
-We sat in my room.
+Mom wasn't home and so there was no need to explain why I had anyone over, let alone a boy like Salim.
+We sat in my room, underneath the open window, the white plastic shades were partly open, letting in slats of buttery sunlight, a warm breeze.
 I grew up hearing about the hospitality of the Bedouins and I felt inadequate.
 I wanted to offer him something, to reciprocate his generous gifts, but what did I have that was special?
 We had cottage cheese and milk in the fridge, cereal and bread in the cupboard.
 There was a mint plant in the kitchen.
-Some of its leaves were brown and withered, but a few were salvageable, a bright, healthy green.
+Some of its leaves were brown and withered, but a few were salvageable, bright green.

 He nodded.
 "I like it with a lot of sugar."

-I tore off the leaves of the mint plant and put them in two glass cups, then poured a generous amount of sugar.
-The kettle boiled, and I stood by the steam for a moment, letting it heat my face.
-I took a deep breath.
-My hand shook, and I spilled a little.
+I tore off a handful of healthy mint leaves, dropped them in two glass cups, then spooned a generous amount of sugar.
+The kettle boiled, and I stood by the steam for a moment, letting it heat my face, taking a deep breath to calm my nerves.
+My hand shook when I poured, and I spilled a little.
 Salim slurped the hot tea and nodded like a grown up.
 At least, I didn't ruin the tea.
-He stared at a photograph of my third birthday party.
-My cheeks were puffed up like a hamster's and I was inhaling as much air as I could, hovering over a yellow sponge cake with three mismatched candles.
+We stood in the kitchen, listening to the hum of the beige refrigerator.
+I started noticing everything Salim might not own, and felt strangely guilty at the sight of the grey landline phone, the gleaming silver toaster, the futuristic microwave.
+Salim wasn't interested in any of the electrical appliances, he was staring at a photograph of my third birthday party that we celebrated in Mitzpe Ramon.
+My cheeks were puffed up like a hamster's, I was inhaling as much air as I could, hovering over a yellow sponge cake with three mismatched candles.

 "We can make a cake," I said.

 Standing on top of a stepstool, I collected the necessary ingredients.
 What a stupid idea.
 I couldn't even remember Mom's recipe.
-I should have paid more careful attention.
+I should have paid more careful attention when she made it.
 A big plastic bowl, flour, sugar, a carton of eggs.
 I poured the flour into the bowl and cracked the eggs into it.
 The yolk was bright orange, radiant.
-The cracked shells were tossed aside.
-I started whisking it all together, sliding a finger into the batter and retrieving it dripping, coated in the thick mixture.
-I slipped the finger into my mouth, without thinking, and he watched me lick it clean.
+I tossed aside the cracked shells.
+Whisking it all together, I slid a finger into the batter, dripping gooey mixture, and slipped it into my mouth, without thinking.
+Salim watched me—I licked my finger clean.
+The batter was too sweet, probably just the way Salim liked it, if his taste in cakes was anything like his taste in tea.

 Salim slid his finger along the rim of the bowl.
 His face transformed once he tasted the sweetness.
-We ended up sitting on the floor, eating the raw batter with our fingers.
+He smiled very widely, laughing like a child.
+I was pleased with myself.
+We ended up sitting on the cold tile floor, eating the raw batter with our fingers.

 "What is your earliest memory?" he asked.